Planning your big day but don’t know what to expect for your budget? TFC wants to help answer the big question: how much does a wedding cost?

-There are places that offer almost new dresses, cancelled wedding items, and places where you can sell back the things you use for your wedding.
+There are places that offer almost new dresses, canceled wedding items, and places where you can sell back the things you use for your wedding.

-Since flowers can cost a good chunk of money, staying in season with flowers will save you.
-Trying to look exotic or stand out could mean a couple hundred dollars.
+Since flowers can cost a good chunk of money, staying in the season with flowers will save you.
+Trying to look exotic or stand out could mean a couple of hundred dollars.

 Even if you’re not that crafty, there are ways you can do things yourself and save money.
 You can print your own table cards, invitations, or create your own decorations (for the craftier folk).

 Depending on the season of your wedding, consider holding an outside reception.
 If you’re concerned about weather problems, even restaurants or parks are able to host a reception.

 Keep the food casual and maybe even fun.
 Sometimes people get caught up in the wedding that, when they realize they’re hungry, they barely taste the food since they’re eating so fast.
 If you have an ethnic preference, maybe offer two or three of your favorite dishes.